LIFE Behind the Picture: ‘Skull on a Tank,’ Guadalcanal, 1942

-“Before flying to the Solomons, where the fighting was, you went to the PX in Honolulu,” Morse explains — the PX (or post exchange) being the retail store that operates on military bases all over the globe — “and you bought a big box, maybe a gross, of condoms.
-When you were out shooting in the jungle or on the beaches, you wrote your captions and dropped them into a condom with your undeveloped film, tied it in a knot and stuffed that in an envelope — and hoped everything would stay as waterproof as possible.
+“Before flying to the Solomons, where the fighting was, you went to the PX in Honolulu,” Morse explains — the PX (or post exchange) being the retail store that operates on military bases all over the globe — “and you bought a big box of condoms.
+When you were out shooting in the jungle or on the beaches, you wrote your captions and dropped them into a condom with your undeveloped film, tied it in a knot and stuffed that in an envelope — and hoped everything would stay dry.

 “Then, when you got to a place where there was a ship or a plane heading out, you’d send the film back to the States.
-It would always go straight to the censors in Washington first, of course, and then the stuff that was okay would be sent on to the magazine or newspaper or wherever.
-But because we didn’t see the developed film for weeks or months, we didn’t even know if our cameras were working!
-They could be broken, and we wouldn’t have any idea.
+It would always go straight to the censors in Washington, and then the stuff that was okay would be sent on to the magazine or newspaper or wherever.
+But because we didn’t see the developed film for weeks or months, sometimes we didn’t even know if our cameras were working!
+They could be broken, and we wouldn’t know.
 We just kept shooting.
-I think I first saw that picture of the skull, for example, after I got malaria and the Army shipped me back home.
+I think I first saw that picture of the skull after I got malaria and the Army shipped me back home.
 I finally saw the photo at the LIFE offices in New York.”

 One last point worth stressing: Ralph Morse was lucky even to be alive in late 1942, when he made that photo of the skull.
 A few months before, he had been aboard the heavy cruiser U.S.S.
 Vincennes when it was sunk by Japanese torpedoes during the Battle of Savo Island, not far from Guadalcanal.
 In John Loengard’s 1998 book, LIFE Photographers: What They Saw, Morse describes the action on the Vincennes: